07jdbouk/linked-list/README.md

 # Linked list program for BC

-Small program to create linked list from scratch
+Small program to create linked list from scratch with add, delete and display functions